DataDog/documentation/content/en/tracing/setup_overview/setup/cpp.md

 Install and configure the Datadog Agent to receive traces from your instrumented application.

-By default the Datadog Agent is enabled in your `datadog.yaml` file under `apm_config` with `enabled: true` and listens for trace traffic at `localhost:8126`.
-The Agent may be configured to listen on a unix domain socket instead by setting the environment variable `DD_APM_RECEIVER_SOCKET` to the desired socket file path.
+By default APM is enabled in the `datadog.yaml` file under `apm_config`, which is set to `enabled: true`.
+The Datadog Agent listens for trace traffic at `localhost:8126`.
+The Agent may be configured to listen on a Unix domain socket instead by setting the environment variable `DD_APM_RECEIVER_SOCKET` to the desired socket file path.

 For containerized environments, follow the links below to enable trace collection within the Datadog Agent.